“After 37 years of marriage, I am getting divorced.”

 “I was a fool who trusted his wife in 1984.
 I would say to all married men not to repeat the mistake I made 30 years ago.
 When I bought the New Alipore land in 1984, my wife lovingly urged that I registered the land in her name and at the last moment I did so without even thinking twice.
-Today, she didn’t think twice before throwing me out of my own house, claiming that land as her father’s property.”
+Today, she didn’t think twice before throwing me out of my own house, claiming that land is her father’s property.”

 I was looking at his face.
 He didn’t know how to react to a stranger.
 He didn’t know that I was an MRA.
-I was just another person waiting for the same advocate to turn up in court for the hearing.
-Initially, when I saw him waiting at my advocate’s desk, I thought he had come for some land registration or property dispute.
+I was just another person waiting for the same advocate to turn up in the court for hearing.
+Initially, when I saw him waiting at my advocate’s desk, I thought he had come for some land registration or property related dispute.
 But when he said, he was there for divorce-related cases, I thought it could be his son’s case.
 But later I realized, it was his own case.

 All through his life, he worked as a manager in a public sector Bank in Kolkata.
 He was a refugee in Kolkata in ‘60s and then he built a good house in a posh South Kolkata locality Alipore.
 He bought a fairly large plot in another upmarket locality New Alipore but made a mistake of registering the land in his wife’s name.

-“I was carried on with my emotions.
+“I was carried away with my emotions.
 When you have your young and beautiful wife by your side, you can hardly think right.
 Also, at that time everything was perfect in my life.
 We could never imagine of a divorce or my property going out of my hand, ever.”